ashutoshmjain/gita/src/prologue.md

 > by doing which, he dictated this work according to his engagement.

-All scriptures before `Mahabharata` were spoken words passed on from one generation to the next through rigorous  "recital".
+Most scriptures before `Mahabharata` were spoken words passed on from one generation to the next through rigorous  "recital".
+Those that were written down were more like random proofs of concept.
 Having given a detailed account of it's transcription in the very first book, `Dwaipayana` left a proof that the mega-epic was actually "written down".

 This was, thus, the tipping point, when humanity embraced a new medium for storing information at scale — text.
 It was our transition from a purely spoken to mostly written word.